 Contractor: Edwards and Griffith

 Description: The building faces east and is a two story red colored brick structure.
-The building is a “T” shape and is 75 by 80 feet.
+The building is located on landscaped grounds in the center of the city and is a “T” shape and is 75 by 80 feet.
 The east front has a small wood portico supported by six fluted white colored Corinthian columns with a balcony on the second story.
 The centre section projects slightly with a pediment at the top.
 The windows are arched.
 On the centre of the roof is an octagonal white cupola.
 An addition was added in the 1930’s.
 In 1974 a further addition was constructed at a cost of $150,000.
 The architect was Henze and Kuda Associates.

 Note: The first courthouse was built in Alexandria in 1822 at a cost of $448.50.
 The second courthouse was built in 1830 by David Bailey in Troy at a cost of $1,500.
 The present courthouse was constructed at a cost of $27,500.